 SEQUENCES AND SERIES: Arithmetic and Geometric progressions, insertion of arithmetic, geometric means between two given numbers.
 The relation between A.M. and G.M.
 Sum to n terms of special series, Arithmetic - Geometric progression.

-PERMUTATIONS & COMBINATIONS: Definition of linear and circular permutations; To find the number of permutations of n dissimilar things taken ‘r’ at a time.
-To find the number of Permutations of n Dissimilar things taken ‘r’ at a time when repetition of things is allowed any number of times.; To find the number of circular Permutations of n Different things taken all at a time.; To find the number of Permutations of ‘n’ things taken ‘r’ at a time when some of them are alike and the rest are dissimilar; To find the number of combinations of ‘n’ dissimilar things taken ‘r’ at a time;
+PERMUTATIONS & COMBINATIONS: Definition of linear and circular permutations; To find several permutations of n dissimilar things taken ‘r’ at a time.
+To find the number of Permutations of n Dissimilar things taken ‘r’ at a time when repetition of things is allowed any number of times.; To find the number of circular permutations of n different things taken all at a time.; To find number of Permutations of ‘n’ things taken ‘r’ at a time when some of them are alike and rest are dissimilar; To find number of combinations of ‘n’ dissimilar things taken ‘r’ at a time;

-VECTOR ALGEBRA: Algebra of Vectors – angle between two non-zero vectors – Linear combination of vectors – Geometrical applications of vectors.
-Scalar and vector product of two, three and four vectors and their application.
+VECTOR ALGEBRA: Algebra of Vectors - the angle between two non-zero vectors – Linear combination of vectors – Geometrical applications of vectors.
+Scalar and vector product of two, three and four-vectors and their application.

-THREE DIMENSIONAL GEOMETRY: Co-ordinates of a point in space, Distance between two points, Section formula, Direction ratios and direction cosines, Angle between two intersecting lines.
+THREE DIMENSIONAL GEOMETRY: Co-ordinates of a point in space, Distance between two points, Section formula, direction ratios, and direction cosines, the angle between two intersecting lines.
 Skew lines, the shortest distance between them and its equation.
-Equations of a line and a plane in different forms, Intersection of a line and a plane, Coplanar lines.
+Equations of a line and a plane in different forms, the intersection of a line and a plane, Coplanar lines.

 TRIGONOMETRY: Trigonometric ratios, Compound angles, multiple and sub-multiple angles, Transformations, Trigonometric expansions using Demovier’s Theorem.
 Trigonometric equations, Inverse Trigonometry and Heights and distances(only 2D problems).

 PROPERTIES OF TRIANGLES: Sine rule, cosine rule, Tangent rule, projection rule, Half angle formulae and area of a triangle.
 In-circle and excircle of a Triangle.
-Pedal Triangle, Ex-central Triangle, Geometry relation of Ex-centres, Distance between centre of Triangle. m-n Theorem, problems, and quadrilateral, regular polygon, the solution of Triangle (Ambiguous cases).
-COMPLEX NUMBERS: Definitions, Integral Power of iota(i), Algebraic operations with complex numbers, square root of a complex number, Geometrical representation of a complex number, Modz, Arg of Z, polar term of Z, Euler form of Z, Conjugate of Z, Properties of conjugate, solving complex equations, Demovre’s Theorem, Properties of √1 3, √1 4, √1
+Pedal Triangle, Ex-central Triangle, Geometry relation of Ex-centres, Distance between centre of Triangle. m-n Theorem, problems, and quadrilateral, regular polygon, solution of Triangle (Ambiguous cases).
+COMPLEX NUMBERS: Definitions, Integral Power of iota(i), Algebraic operations with complex numbers, square root of a complex number, Geometrical representation of a complex number, Modz, Arg of Z, polar term of Z, Euler form of Z, Conjugate of Z, Properties of a conjugate, solving complex equations, Demovre’s Theorem, Properties of √1 3, √1 4, √1.

 UNIT 2: External morphology: Root, Stem, Leaf, Inflorescence, Flower, Fruit and Seed.